pgniewko/rndmesh/README.md

 DESCRIPTION
 ==================================================
-The ```rndmesh``` library, using Simulated Annealing, generates points on a sphere and then triangulates the surface with the vertices defined by those points.
+The ```rndmesh``` library, using Simulated Annealing Monta Carlo, generates points on a sphere and triangulates the surface with the vertices defined by those points.

 GETTING THE CODE